 At that moment I literally sat down.
 I figurately let go, and everything I was ‘managing’ toppled to my feet.
 Nothing I did mattered.
-It was as if I had fallen into a river that rushed around me, and the one branch I struggled to hold on to was not keeping me afloat.
-Instead, trying to hold on only seemed to force my head under.
-So, I gave myself permission to let go.
+It was as if I had fallen into a river that rushed around me, and the one branch I struggled to keep a grip on wasn't helping.
+Trying to hold on only seemed to force my head under.
+So, I let go.
+I had no fight left.
+I didn’t care enough to make a decision about what I would have for dinner, let alone a business decision.
 I called any obligations and explained I needed a hiatus.
 I knew it could cost me dearly, but I also gave myself permission to just accept the consequences of letting go.

-My dog also died two days later.
-I had no fight left.
-I didn’t care enough to make a decision about what I would have for dinner, let alone a business decision.
 Despair has movement like a river.
-It speeds up and swirls all around you at times, then there are moments of quiet darkness.
-I rode out the rough spots, seeking peace in the dark stillness.
+It speeds up and swirls all around you at times.
+Then there are moments dark stillness.
+I rode out the rough spots, and sought peace in the quiet.
 I felt myself floating freely, finding solace in the ebb and flow of the torrent around me not caring where I ended up in the end.

 I kept envisioning this river of sadness I floated in.
 Happiness.
 Life.
 Joy.
 It all sat on the far shore.
 Every once in a while, I’d get the impulse to swim for that shore.
-But my arms were heavy and the strokes were difficult and, in the beginning, I gave up before I even got started.
-I worried that taking anti-depressants would cause me to get comfortable enough to stay in the river rather than try to swim for shore.
-I thought perhaps what I felt was not the same depression that many people suffer from.
-That the sadness was a result of loss, a process I had to get through.
+But my arms were heavy and the strokes were difficult in the beginning.
+I mostly gave up before I even got started.
+So I worried that taking anti-depressants would cause me to get comfortable enough to stay in the river rather than even attempting to swim for shore.
+I thought perhaps what I felt was not the same as chronic depression that many people suffer from, that my sadness was a result of loss, a process I had to get through.
 And that taking the anti-depressants would just prolong that process.
-That if I didn't work through it now, it would be waiting for me later when I tried to stop taking the anti-depressants.
+Perhaps if I didn't work through it now, it would just be waiting for me later when I tried to stop taking the anti-depressants.
 Or worse, I would lose site of the shore entirely and never leave the river.
-This may sound weird, but I chose to embrace the sadness.
-When I spoke with my brothers, we wondered at how the world didn’t seem to notice.
-How everything went on as usual and we felt numb to it all.
+This may sound weird, but I chose to embrace the sadness, to drift in it until I felt like swimming.

 We talk about things like self-care and mental health as if they were goals to be met rather than things to experience.
 I tell you, whoever needs to hear this, you do not need to pull yourself up by the bootstraps and get on with life on anyone else’s schedule.
 You have a right to feel whatever grief you feel.
 It is part of the healing process.
 If you need help from those around you, ask for it.
 But do not feel bad or ashamed for taking the time you need to swim to shore.
 You don't have to hold the world together while you grieve, it will be there when you get to the other side.